Definitions of Common Terms

 CREDIT: A unit of measurement given to a student for completing an academic course.
 Each credit counts towards graduation.
 Most courses are 3 credits whereas some classes may offer 1 or 2 credits, such as Labs or ISR (Sports & Recreation) classes.
 The total number of credits needed for a Bachelor’s degree is 120-124 credits.

 COUNSELOR: Individual who guides a student through different processes at a university.
-In Barry’s Division of the Enrollment Management, there are two types of counselors: Admission Counselors, who help with the admission process and Financial Aid Counselors, who help out students sorting out through financial assistance issues and procedures.
+In Barry's Recruitment and Admissions, there are two types of counselors: Admission Counselors, who help with the admission process and Financial Aid Counselors, who help out students sorting out through financial assistance issues and procedures.

 DEFERRAL: When an admission decision is moved to a later date in the selection process.
 It allows an accepted student to postpone admission for one year.

 DOCTORAL DEGREE:An academic degree that represents the highest level of formal study or research in a given field.
 Also refers to a class of degrees which qualify the holder to practice in a specific profession; such as law or medicine, for example: the Ph.D.
 (Doctor of Philosophy).

 ENROLLMENT: The process of initiating attendance to Barry University during which students matriculate and register for classes and, when applicable, occupy on-campus housing.